mattairtech/SAMD-MSD-Bootloader/README.md

 it must be built within the ASF directory tree.
 In my case, I created a symbolic link in the xdk-asf-3.19.0 directory called 'SAMD-MSD-Bootloader', pointing to the source code in '/home/cygnus/SAMD-MSD-Bootloader'.

-You may also wish to modify the button and LED pin assignments, or the product and vendor information (USB MSC class device strings).
-Consult the source code.

 ## Compiling Firmware to use the Bootloader